UNIX Shell Programming Course Overview

 Introduction to Learning Outcomes:

-This UNIX Shell Programming course is designed to empower students with comprehensive skills in shell scripting, command-line proficiency, and automation techniques, enabling them to write, debug, and maintain effective shell scripts.
+This UNIX Shell Programming course is designed to empower students with comprehensive skills in Shell Scripting, command-line proficiency, and automation techniques, enabling them to write, debug, and maintain effective shell scripts.

 Learning Objectives and Outcomes: